sk-zk/Extractor/README.md

 ## Extractor
 A cross-platform .scs (HashFS) extractor written in C#.
 Supports raw dumps, partial extraction, and extracting all .scs files at once.

-HashFS v2, introduced with game version 1.50, is supported, with one limitation: the packed .tobj format, which .tobj/.dds pairs are converted to in v2, can be extracted, but not unpacked.
+HashFS v2, introduced with game version 1.50, is supported.

 ## Build
 A self-contained binary for Windows is available on the Releases page.
-On other platforms, install the .NET 6 SDK and run the following:
+On other platforms, install the .NET 6 (or higher) SDK and run the following:
 ```sh
 git clone https://github.com/sk-zk/Extractor.git --recursive
 cd Extractor